Natetgmaxwell/ntgm/src/site/notes/Sources/Video/@georgiakaferLFS112M1T1Video.md

 339
 00:26:30,760 --> 00:26:35,720
-1.2, where we're going to look at the integumentary system, which is, like I said, just a fancy
+1.2, where we're going to look at the [[Cards/Integumentary System\|integumentary system]], which is, like I said, just a fancy

 340
 00:26:35,720 --> 00:26:36,720